 The answer to both questions is really rather simple.

-Adverbs normally come between the subject and its verb:
+Adverbs are often found between the subject and its verb:

 She carefully avoided my eye.

-They also come between an auxiliary verb (such as be or have) and a main verb:
+They can also come between an auxiliary verb (such as be or have) and a main verb:

 The concert was suddenly cancelled.